Greginkansas/-openhab-openhab1wiki/Serial-Binding.md

 -Dgnu.io.rxtx.SerialPorts=/dev/ttyAMA0
 ```

 whereas `ttyAMA0` is the path to your serial port.
-Please be aware to change all scripts you might use for startup (debug, automatic start in linus,...)
+Please be aware to change all scripts you might use for startup (debug, automatic start in linux,...)

 Note3: With version 1.8 it is allowed to use a serial connection for multiple items.
 This has changed for the RegEx extension.

+Note4: If you are running the serial on linux then you have to remember to add to add openhab as user to the dialout: sudo adduser openhab dialout